fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 The source code for the Tasks project, as well as for all of the tests shown in

-this course, is available through a link^1 on the book’s web page at pragprog.com.^2
+this course, is available through a link on the book’s web page at pragprog.com.

 You don’t need to download the source code to understand the test code; the